Monday, June 29, 2009

 and of course more knitting

-a new sweater for his girl
+a new sweater for Ayla

 Basic handwarmers in 3 rib stitches for looks and fit (a gift)